terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
 For a complete list of supported variables and attributes, see the [variables.tf ](variables.tf) file.

+:information_source: **Tip:** You can use the [landing zone configuration tool](https://terraform-ibm-modules.github.io/landing-zone-config-tool/#/home) to create the JSON.

 #### Overriding variables

 After every execution of `terraform apply`, a JSON-encoded definition is output.
 This definition of your environment is based on the defaults for the Landing Zone and any variables that are changed in the `override.json` file.
 You can then use the output in the `override.json` file.